SamihaShahid/SAPRC_F0AM/README.md

-## SAPRC
+### SAPRC
 This repository archives SAPRC gas-phase mechanism files.

+The mechaims files that are converted to F0AM input format are shared here.